 Families with ChildrenAntarctica cruises are not generally considered kid-friendly vacations due to the destination's harsh weather conditions and lack of youth facilities onboard ships.
 However, most cruise companies will allow children of a certain age to travel as long as they meet the minimum fitness and mobility requirements.

 Families booking more than one cabin may be subject to minimum age requirements for kids staying in a separate cabin.
-Your Vacations To Go cruise counselor can check these requirements for you once you have found a cruise that interests you.

 Guests Under 25 Years of Age

 All cruise lines require that at least one person in each cabin meet a minimum age requirement.
 The lowest minimum age requirement for any cruise line is 18.
 The information that follows was provided by the cruise lines at the time of this writing, is subject to change and should be verified with your Vacations To Go cruise counselor prior to booking.